 - Swapping allows you to hold a spot in two classes at once.
-The class that you are swapping does not count towards your 17.5 unit enrollment maximum.
-Just be sure to enroll in all your courses first and then process the swap.
-For instance you may really want to get into Musics 26AC but the class is full, although there is still space on the waitlist.
-You have Anthro 2AC as a back-up and it still has open seats.
+The class that you are swapping does not count towards your 17.5 unit enrollment maximum if you enroll in all of your other courses first and then process the swap.
+For instance, you may really want to get into Music 26AC but the class is full, although there is still space on the waitlist.
+You have Anthro 2AC as a backup and it still has open seats.
 You can enroll in Anthro 2AC (and enroll in all your other courses) and then do a swap with Music 26AC.
-If a space opens up in Music 26AC the enrollment system will automatically add you into the swap class and drop you from Anthro 2AC.
+If a space opens up in Music 26AC; the enrollment system will automatically add you into the swap class and drop you from Anthro 2AC.
 Please note it is your responsibility to check your enrollments on your My Academics page as you will not be notified that the swap has occurred.

-- Wait-listing works best if that is the class you need and you don't really have back-up options.
-For instance Math 53, lecture 1 is the only Math course that works with your schedule.
-Then you should wait-list if you can.
+- Waitlisting works best if that is the class you need and you don’t really have backup options.
+For example, Math 53 lecture 1 is the only math course that works with your schedule.
+Then you should waitlist if you can.
 We recommend trying to find the discussion section with the shortest waitlist as you are moved off of the waitlist and into the class if space opens in your discussion section.

 - The Enrollment and Adjustment video shows you the basics on how to do a swap.